 - 7 oz (200 g) spaghetti (or other long pasta)

 - sea salt

-- Set a large pot of water to boil.
-In your food processor, pulse the cauliflower until it resembles crumbs (or couscous), transfer it to a medium bowl.
-Combine pine nuts, Parmesan and parsley in the food processor and pulse, until they look like breadcrumbs too.
+- First make the pesto:In your food processor, pulse the cauliflower until it resembles crumbs.
+Transfer it to a medium bowl.
+Next combine pine nuts, Parmesan and parsley in the food processor and pulse, until they look like breadcrumbs too.
 Add to your cauliflower.